Become a real estate agent

 There are several reasons why becoming a real estate agent makes a lot of sense for someone who loves to manage their own schedule:

 - Every body needs to live somewhere so everyone needs a home/unit etc

 - Most property owners don’t enjoy the tension, pressure and attachment they feel if they opened their homes to strangers themselves

-- Many people don’t enjoy sales or negotiating with buyers on reasons to get the best price, preferring to get someone else to do it for them
+- Many people don’t enjoy sales or negotiating with buyers, preferring to get someone else to act for them (an agent)

 - Apart from standard real estate days like Wednesdays and Saturdays real estate agents can be flexible with their working hours